Utah Plein Air

 “En plein air” is a French expression that refers to the 19th century style of painting outdoors.

-Sponsors for the 2016 Utah Plein Air include:
+Sponsors for the 2016 Utah Plein Air were:

 Anonymous in honor of Frederick Oscar Kotter